-In the first step the user will enter his OTP PIN an the sending of the SMS is triggered.
+First step In the first step the user will enter his OTP PIN and the sending of the SMS is triggered.
 The user is denied the access.

-In the second step the user authenticates with the OTP PIN and the OTP value he received via SMS.
+Second step In the second step the user authenticates with the OTP PIN and the OTP value he received via SMS.
 The user is granted access.